michaeljclark/x86/README.md

 ### Appendix C - Instruction Encoding Prefixes

-This table outlines the mnemonics used in instruction encodings _(enum x86_enc)_.
+This table outlines the mnemonic prefixes used in instruction encodings _(enum x86_enc)_.

 | mnemonic | description                                                     |